lnis-uofu/OpenFPGA/docs/source/manual/file_formats/pcf_custom_command_config_file.rst

   set_delay_chain -pad pad_io[0] -delay 0.2

-The parser converts this value to the corresponding bit pattern and programs the Delay Chain via the Special I/O.

-An example of a PCF custom command configuration file is shown below:
+which is defined in the following PCF custom command configuration file:

 .. code-block:: xml